Employers have a legal obligation to pay nonexempt employees for all hours worked.

 - Requires payment of the federal minimum wage; and

-- Guarantees compensation for all hours worked, including overtime at time and a half for all hours over 40 in a workweek.
+- Guarantee compensation for all hours worked, including overtime at 1.5 hours for all hours over 40 in a workweek.

 - The FLSA does not define “hours worked.”